Eric20Junior/Eric20Junior/README.md

 - 🌱 I’m currently learning Web Developer and Fullstack SWE.
+- 🔭 I’m currently looking for an internship role.
 - 👯 I’m looking to collaborate on Projects and improve on my skills.

 ### Languages and Tools: